 Individuals placed with you live as members of your family and should be treated as you would wish another member of your family to be.
 Care should be offered according to the person’s need.
 This could involve a range of tasks, for example:

-- Helping to manage their money and their benefits
+- Helping them to manage their money and their benefits

-- Offering personal care such as washing hair or bathing
+- Offering personal care such as washing hair, bathing or prompting to do so

 - Helping to improve their social skills